A bunch of colourful dendrobium orchid

 How to care Dendrobium orchid at home?

-Dendrobium orchids are native to tropical regions of Asia and come from the Orchidaceae family.
+Dendrobium orchid is native to tropical regions of Asia and comes from the Orchidaceae family.
 These orchids typically grow during the warmer months, with new shoots and roots emerging in spring and summer.
 During this time, they require plenty of water and fertilizer to support their growth.
 As fall approaches and temperatures start to cool down, dendrobium orchids enter a resting period, during which they require less water and nutrients.
 Most dendrobium orchids bloom twice a year, typically in late winter and fall or early spring, although some species may bloom once a year.
 The exact timing of the bloom depends on the specific species and growing conditions.

-Classification of Dendrobium Orchids
+Classification of Dendrobium Orchid

 Dendrobium Phalaenopsis

 Dendrobium phalanoepsises are the most known Dendrobiums among other orchid species.
 They are noted for tall pseudobulbs and bunchy flowers on a single spike.
-They have dark-colored leaves and multiple colored flowers which make them unique from the rest.
+They have dark-coloured leaves and multiple coloured flowers which make them unique from the rest.
 Beginner-friendly Phalanoepsis always prefer a warm environment to grow.
 Regular watering and weekly fertilization in the growing period are necessary, reduce the amount after that.
 The bright placement and a drop in temperature at night are also considerable for caring for these orchids.
 In the resting period, provide them with a slightly lower temperature than usual.

 Normal Dendrobium